Skip to main content

 How to Learn Vibe Coding: The Operating Model

 Most "how to vibe code" tutorials teach prompts.
 That is the wrong unit.
-The unit is the operating model — the system that turns a vague idea into a reviewed, merged, production-grade diff.
+The unit is the vibe coding workflow — the system that turns a vague idea into a reviewed, merged, production-grade diff.

 • Spec in.
 Write a structured prompt — goals, constraints, acceptance criteria, files in scope.
 Spec-driven prompting replaces freeform chat.